CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: Introduction

 In this work, we aim for unaltered patch-level CLIP features with minimal runtime overhead.
 To this end, we re-examine the localization properties of MaskCLIP features and observe that it is possible to easily refine them with guidance from SSL models.
-In detail, we train a simple convolutional layer to produce pooling weights to perform \emph{concept-aware dense feature pooling} from CLIP without distorting the vision-language association.
+In detail, we train a simple convolutional layer on unlabeled data to produce pooling weights to perform correlation-guided dense feature pooling from CLIP without distorting the vision-language alignment.
 This layer is optimized to mimic the patch correlations of DINO~\cite{caron2021dino} that indicate likely layouts of visual concepts in the images.
-Furthermore, we show that the unsupervised objectness information given by FOUND~\cite{simeoni2023found} from DINO features, can be also directly learnt from CLIP features with a single convolutional layer and help improve the segmentation of the ill-defined `background' prompt.
-With \ours, we are able to obtain high-quality masks with \emph{a single forward pass} on CLIP. \ours is amenable to producing dense semantic maps or object-focused ones.
+Furthermore, we show that the unsupervised objectness information given by FOUND~\cite{simeoni2023found} from DINO features can be also directly learned from CLIP features again in a fully-unsupervised fashion with a single convolutional layer and helps improve the segmentation of the ill-defined `background' prompt.
+With \ours, we obtain high-quality masks in \emph{a single forward pass} on CLIP (see \cref{fig:first}). \ours is amenable to producing dense semantic maps.

-To summarize, our contributions are: \textbf{(1)} We propose a light pooling mechanism to refine MaskCLIP features leveraging guidance from SSL features without degrading its original open-vocabulary properties. \ours does not require any annotations, nor retraining CLIP from scratch, only a single CLIP forward pass. \textbf{(2)} We show that CLIP \emph{already contains good localization properties} which can be exploited.
+To summarize, our contributions are: \textbf{(1)} We propose a light pooling mechanism to refine MaskCLIP features by leveraging guidance from SSL features without degrading its original open-vocabulary properties. \ours does not require any annotations, nor retraining CLIP from scratch, but only a single CLIP forward pass. \textbf{(2)} We show that CLIP \emph{already contains good localization properties} which can be exploited.
 We leverage simple convolutional layers to emphasize visual concept layouts from dense CLIP features.
+We train them without any annotation on only 1k of raw images randomly sampled in ImageNet~\cite{imagenet}.
 We believe that this finding could be further exploited in different contexts. \textbf{(3)} Our method achieves state-of-the-art results on complex semantic segmentation datasets such as COCO~\cite{caesar2018cocostuff}, Pascal Context~\cite{pascal-voc-2012}, Cityscapes~\cite{cordts2016cityscapes} and ADE20K~\cite{zhou2019ade20k}.